Cyclic and well-rounded lattices: Number field lattices

 \proof Notice that all the embeddings of $K$ are precisely the elements of $G$, and for every $\tau \in G$ and $\alpha,\beta \in \O_K$,

 since right-multiplication by $\tau$ simply permutes elements of $G$.
 Therefore $G$ is a subgroup of $\Aut(\Lambda_K)$. \endproof

 Notice, however, that $\Aut(\Lambda_K)$ can be quite a bit larger than the Galois group of $K/\que$.
 For example, $\Lambda_{\que(i)}$ is similar to $\zed^2$, which has automorphism group of order~$8$, and $\Lambda_{\que(\sqrt{-3})}$ is similar to the hexagonal lattice, which has automorphism group of order~$12$; in both cases, Galois groups of the quadratic fields have order~$2$.
 Hence there are often automorphisms of the lattice that do not come from the Galois action.
 This observation raises a question: if $\Lambda_K$ is cyclic, does the cyclic shift operator $\rho$ necessarily come from the Galois action?
 In the next lemma we answer this question in the affirmative.
+To avoid ambiguity, in this section we view lattices as cyclic under the rotational shift operator~$\rho$ as in~\eqref{rho} but on~$\cee^d$.